-A food trial using hypoallergenic dog food is the only trustworthy way to diagnose food allergies in dogs.
-There are two ways to do this: hydrolyzed protein or a novel protein source.
+A food trial using hypoallergenic dog food is the only reliable way to diagnose dog food allergies.
+Hydrolyzed protein or a novel protein source are two ways to do this.

-A “novel” protein source is quite new to the dog, lessening the chance of an immune reaction.
+A “novel” protein source is relatively new to the dog, lessening the chance of an immune reaction.
 Moreover, the diet should include a novel, single source of carbohydrates because plants also contain protein.

 Hypoallergenic dog food choices include potato and venison, duck and pea, salmon, or even kangaroo, as long as the dog hasn’t been exposed to these components.

-Lamb used to be believed hypoallergenic but is now in so many commercial dog foods that it is no longer novel.
+Lamb used to be believed to be hypoallergenic but is now in so many commercial dog foods that it is no longer novel.

 Hydrolyzed diets are made when complete animal proteins are broken down into tiny molecules that the immune system should not be capable of recognizing as allergens, effectively eradicating the case of an adverse food reaction.
 Starch or rice are generally used as carbohydrate sources as they are rarely associated with allergic responses.

-It doesn’t matter whatever kind of hypoallergenic dog food is utilized must be fed for a minimum of 8-10 weeks to evaluate the dog’s response satisfactorily.
+It doesn’t matter what kind of hypoallergenic dog food is utilized must be fed for a minimum of 8-10 weeks to evaluate the dog’s response satisfactorily.

 Most dogs experience partial progress in their food allergy signs within the first 4-6 weeks.
 Still, several dog breeds (including Cocker Spaniels and Labrador Retrievers) may need a more extended response period.